JakobTischler/VSCode-FS-AI-Tools/README.md

 ### Show aircraft list
 Goes through the Aircraft.txt and Flightplans.txt file and displays a list of used aircraft types, their count, and the number of variations.
 Optionally shows a "Copy for Google Sheets" button which copies a one-liner list of the counts to the clipboard.

-It is highly recommended to set `window.dialogStyle` to `custom` for best legibility.
+It is recommended to set `window.dialogStyle` to `custom` for best legibility.

 Preview:
 ```